 So that’s pretty much it.
 Hope you learned something on How to Mix Primer?.
 We’re gonna get more into this type of stuff as we progress but give me a LIKE and SUBSCRIBE right here ➡ YT.

-Stay tuned for new videos coming out because we’re going to actually show the complete process of this custom Honda Grom build and we’re going to be spraying multiple candy colors as well as multiple clear coat layers on top of the whole project.
+Stay tuned for new videos coming out because we’re going to actually show the complete process of this custom Honda Grom builds.
+We are going to be spraying multiple candy colors as well as multiple clear coat layers on top of the whole project.

 You’re really going to enjoy it so stay tuned.
 Talk to you soon.
 Have a good day!